Chitose Is in the Ramune Bottle: Light novels

 The series is written by Hiromu and illustrated by raemz; its first volume was published by Shogakukan under its Gagaga Bunko imprint on June 18, 2019.
-As of August 2022, seven volumes and one short stories volume have been released.
+As of October 2025, nine volumes and three short story volumes have been released.

 In July 2021, Yen Press announced that they had licensed the series for English publication.

-In 2022, the government of Fukui budgeted 6 million yen for a pop-culture tourism campaign collaboration with Chitose Is in the Ramune Bottle.
+In 2022, the government of Fukui budgeted JP¥6 million (US$40,500) for a pop-culture tourism campaign collaboration with Chitose Is in the Ramune Bottle.

-Volume list
+Volumes

 Manga

-A manga adaptation, illustrated by Bobcat, began serialization in Square Enix's Manga UP! website on April 12, 2020.
-As of November 2022, the individual chapters have been collected into five tankōbon volumes.
+A manga adaptation, illustrated by Bobcat, was serialized in Square Enix's Manga Up! website from April 12, 2020, to February 8, 2025.
+Square Enix published the individual chapters in eight tankōbon volumes.

 At Anime NYC 2021, Yen Press announced they would also publish the manga adaptation in English.

-Volume list
+Volumes

+Anime

+An anime television series adaptation was announced on August 9, 2024.
+It is produced by Feel and directed by Yūji Tokuno, with Naruhisa Arakawa handling series composition and writing the scripts alongside Hiromu, Sumie Kinoshita designing the characters, and Yoshiaki Fujisawa composing the music.
+The series airs in split-cours, with the first cour premiering on October 7, 2025, on AT-X and other networks.
+Episodes 6 and beyond were delayed due to production issues, with episodes 6 to 10 planned to air in December 2025, and episodes 11 to 13 planned to air at an undetermined date.
+For the first cour, the opening theme song is "Liar" (ライアー, Raiā), performed by Kucci, while the ending theme song is "Kagerō" (陽炎), performed by Cider Girl.
+Remow licensed the series for streaming on Crunchyroll.
+Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.